 Pursue high-quality development.
-Make public investments a model of excellent design and function and explore having design standards for private development that result in well-designed connected neighborhoods and built environments.
-Consistent application of clear standards will make the city more attractive for people who live here now and attract new residents.
+Make public investments a model of excellent design and function and establish high quality explore having design standards for private development that result in well-designed connected neighborhoods and built environments.
+[Staff] Consistent application of clear standards will make the city more attractive for people who live here now and attract new residents.
+[Magill: Delete this principle]

 Promote good health.
-Create policies and physical conditions that promote healthy lifestyles in Corpus Christi through easy access to physical activity, healthy food, and health care.
+Create policies and physical conditions that promote healthy lifestyles in Corpus Christi through easy access to physical activity, healthy food, and medical health care.
+[10/13/15 Public Comment]

 Prepare students for good jobs by keeping the focus on educational achievement.
-21stcentury jobs increasingly require a post-secondary education, like associate's or bachelor's degrees or a technical credential.
+21stcentury jobs increasingly require a postsecondary education, like associate's or bachelor's degrees or a technical credential.
 A skilled and well-educated workforce will attract new investment.